Breathless Creator Kit and SRD

 • 5+ : The action succeeds.
 The higher the result, the greater the effect.
 When facing a Consequence, it is fully avoided.

-After the Check, every participant steps down the Skill they used by one step: d12 → d10 → d8 → d6 → d4.
+After the Check, every player who rolled steps down the Skill they used by one step: d12 → d10 → d8 → d6 → d4.
 A die rating can never step above d12 or below d4.
+This system can also be used to test for luck, choosing a die size based on the odds: 1–2 trouble, 3–4 twist, 5+ fortune.

 POSITION

-When the fiction has a significant impact on a Check, the GM sets the roll’s Position.
+When the fiction has a significant impact on a Check, set the roll’s Position.

 • Absolute : The action succeeds outright.